Mr. Soft: Trebor Softmints adverts

 Around 1987 the song was used in television adverts for Trebor Softmints and Softfruits.
 Both adverts used two lines of the song, with changed lyrics sung by a sound-alike Steve Harley.
 Initially the advert's producers had approached Harley with the idea of re-writing and re-recording the lines himself.
 Harley was uncomfortable at the idea of doing this, but gave permission for the producers to adapt the song themselves.
 The lyrics were re-written by film-maker Malcolm Green and sung by Phillip Pope, who attempted to replicate Harley's vocal style.
 Both adverts were directed by Len Fulford and produced by BFCS.

-The use of the song in the adverts led EMI to re-release the song as 7-inch single in the UK in March 1988, but it did not chart.
+The use of the song in the adverts led EMI to re-release the song as 7-inch single in the UK on 7 March 1988 "due to popular demand", but it did not chart.
+Its release date was scheduled to coincide with Softmints' spring campaign, which ran nationally between March and the end of April 1988.

 For the Softmints advert, the lyrics were rewritten accordingly: "Mr. Soft, won't you tell me why the world in which you're living is so strange? / Oh, Mr. Soft, how come everything around you is so soft and rearranged?"
 For the Softfruits advert, the lyrics were: "Mr. Soft, ain't it grand you can afford to go abroad just to unwind? / It's so hot, just you be careful that the sun don't turn you softer in the mind".